axe-api/validator/docs/rules.md

 ## `confirmed`

-The field under validation must have a matching field of `foo_confirmation`.
-For example, if the field under validation is `password`, a matching `password_confirmation` field must be present in the input.
+The field under validation must have a matching field of `foo_confirmed`.
+For example, if the field under validation is `password`, a matching `password_confirmed` field must be present in the input.

 Let's assume that the value of the `password` field is `123456`.
 If you use the `confirmed` definition on the `password` field's rules, the truth table would look like the following example: